Get your flu vaccination

 What if I need a record of my vaccination?

-If you need physical documentation of your immunization, ask a staff member at the clinic for a paper receipt.
-Or, if you’re an MIT Health patient, you can get documentation of your vaccination through our patient portal, HealthELife.
+If you’re an MIT Health patient, you can get documentation of your vaccination through our patient portal, HealthELife.
 You can also visit the state vaccine record database for information.
-Note: It can take up to several weeks for the information to be posted.
+Note: It can take up to several weeks for the MIT Health Flu Clinic information to be posted.

 About this year’s vaccine